Project type: Efficient cook stoves

-This carbon offset project reduces greenhouse gas emissions and deforestation in Uganda by disseminating efficient cook stoves that have been proven through testing to be more efficient than traditional models such as three stone open fire or traditional charcoal stoves.
+This climate protection project reduces greenhouse gas emissions and deforestation in Uganda by disseminating efficient cook stoves that have been proven through testing to be more efficient than traditional models such as three stone open fire or traditional charcoal stoves.
 People benefit from lesser indoor air pollutants and save time or money using less fuelwood for cooking.

 More than 80 per cent of Uganda's rural households use firewood for cooking.
 The high demand for wood fuel and limited access to energy savings alternative means that forest cover is at risk of continued degradation.
 According to the World Bank the rate of forest cover loss in Uganda stands at 2.6 per cent annually, one of the highest in the world.
 It means that every year, 2.6 per cent of the country’s forests are cut down for fuel, agriculture, and to make way for population growth.
 If things stay as they are, Uganda will lose all its forest cover in less than 25 years according to the country’s National Environment Management Authority.